zaza0209/GEERL/rebuttal_cs.md

     Thank you for the detailed feedback.
 In response:

     - First, we would like to clarify that GFQI **does** get asymptotically better in general as the number of clusters increases.
 Referring to the first row of Figure 5, the overall trend indicates that the regret decreases as the number of clusters increases.
 However, we acknowledge that this trend is not perfectly monotonic in some cases.
 For example, in the first panel, the regret slightly increases when the number of clusters changes from 20 to 25.
 This fluctuation may be due to randomness introduced by the random seed or an insufficient number of simulation repetitions.
 To address this, we conducted additional experiments with 30 clusters and observed that the regret decreases again, confirming GFQI's consistency.
+See Figure 1.

     - The performance of GFQI is dependent upon the strength of intra-cluster correlations, as shown in the panels with varying \(\psi\) in Figure 5 and detailed below.
 In most cases, GFQI demonstrates superior performance, and even in scenarios where it is not the best, its performance remains close to the optimal.